JDonaldM/Matryoshka/README.md

 ## Basic usage

 The example bellow shows how to generate a prediction for a Planck18 LCDM transfer function using `matryoshka`.
-Setting `mean_or_full="mean"` results in the ensemble mean prediction being returned rather than predictions from each ensemble member.

 ```python
 import numpy as np